Why Women Should Lead our A.I. Future

 Women have brains that are wired very differently from men.
 A study in 2013 revealed some empirical evidence for this.
 The study concludes that the amount of connections between the left and right side of brains differ between men and women Women have brains are tuned for “interhemispheric communication” while men’s brains a tuned for “intrahemispheric communication.”
 As a consequence of this wiring men are “optimized” for performing tasks requiring perception and coordination.
 In contrast women are “optimized” with tasks integration of analytic and intuitive modes (See my other post on the coordination of rational and intuitive intelligence).

-The report also introduces a new index, the AI Vibrancy Index that:
+The report also introduces a new index, the AI Vibrancy Index which:

 aggregates the measurements from academia and industry (publishing, enrollment and VC investment) to quantify the liveliness of AI as a field.